tabalizer/IP-Adress-Forensics/README.md

 Audit log maintenance

 Installation
-Clone the repository or download the ip_analysis.py script.
+You must install phython on your computer first, then clone the repository or download the ip_analysis.py script.

 Install the required Python libraries using the following command:

-bash
-Copy code
-pip install -r requirements.txt
+"pip install -r requirements.txt"

 The required libraries are:
 - ipwhois